AsahiLinux/speakersafetyd/README.md

 Bluetooth speakers, TVs, laptops, etc. are very fragile.
 In order to eke the highest possible sound quality out of them, they need to be driven *hard*.
-This leaves us with a dilemma - how do we drive these speakers hard enoguh to get a loud, high-quality output but not hard enough to destroy them?
+This leaves us with a dilemma - how do we drive these speakers hard enough to get a loud, high-quality output but not hard enough to destroy them?

 A speaker's electromechanical characteristics can be modelled